 The FAR Game at the Korean Pavilion is both an analytical and an imaginative exploration of Korean cities, using Seoul as the core.
-It surveys mid-scale and mixed buildings, projects, and case studies that that have turned short-term economic motives into different social and cultural values.
-Some of them skirt legality and standard formalities of the cityscape, but they provide valuable clues about the impact of the game on the urban fabric.
+It surveys mid-scale and mixed buildings, projects, and case studies that have turned short-term economic motives into different social and cultural values.
+Some of them skirt legality and standard formalities of the cityscape.

 Many young Korean architects seem to have tried to see the constraints of the game as a creative force in their designs, understanding the mechanism of capitalist cities, but not giving up the social functions of architecture.
-It is hard to say that there are collective theories or a consistent movement behind these phenomena, but their attitudes and approaches certainly distinguish them from the previous generation of architects.
+It is hard to say that there are collective theories or a consistent movement behind these phenomena, but their attitude and approach certainly distinguish them from the previous generation of architects.
 They are fighting the good fight, and expanding the battlefield of the FAR Game.